AscendingPassage.com HOME PAGE.

 the silence.
 Very quickly the violet shadow covers it, all save the

-extreme points of its obelisks, which keep still a little of their
+extreme points of its obelisks, which still keep a little of their

-rose-colour.
+rose-color.
 The feeling comes over you that a sovereign mystery has

 taken possession of the town, as if some vague phantom things had just